 Associate Professor (Language Didactics), PhD

-Raili Hildén's field of specialization is language assessment.
-She has extensive experience in various developmental and administrative projects and expert duties related to subject teacher education and assessment of language learning outcomes.
-She currently acts as the chair of the Finnish Matriculation Examination Board Language section.
+Raili Hilden's field of specialization is language assessment.
+She has extensive experience in various developmental and administrative projects and expert duties related to language curricula, subject teacher education and assessment.
+She also works for the Finnish Matriculation Examination Board.

-Research interests: language assessment, language teaching, teacher education, oral language skills, social impact of assessments, learner autonomy
+Research interests: language assessment, language teaching, teacher education, automatic assessment, oral language skills, large-scale language testing

 University Lecturer (Finnish as an Additional Language Didactics), PhD, Adjunct Professor